TailoredAgents/MystOS/README.md

 - Estimate requests currently log email/SMS payloads via `notifyEstimateRequested` (see `apps/api/src/lib/notifications.ts`).
 - Twilio SMS is wired: if `TWILIO_ACCOUNT_SID`, `TWILIO_AUTH_TOKEN`, and `TWILIO_FROM` are set, the server will attempt to send a confirmation SMS in addition to logging.
 - For email, replace the logger with your provider integration (e.g., Gmail/SMTP) when credentials are ready.
+- Outbox events are drained by a lightweight worker.
+See `docs/outbox-worker.md` for deployment instructions.

 ### Environment for Chat & Notifications
 - Chat API (in `apps/site`) reads `OPENAI_API_KEY` and optional `OPENAI_MODEL` (defaults to `gpt-4o-mini`).